HarryLin46/VideoClipper/README.md

 VideoClipper provides pre-built Windows executables.
 Users do not need Python or any development dependencies.

-Simply download the release package and follow the usage instructions below.
+Simply download the latest release package and follow the usage instructions below.

-### Folder Structure (Release v0.2.0)
+### Folder Structure (Release)

-After downloading Release v0.2.0, prepare the files in the following structure:
+After downloading the latest **Release**, prepare the files in the following structure:

 ```
 VideoClipper/